A Touching Short Film About Children with Different Abilities

 El cazo de Lorenzo: A short film to appreciate children with different abilities

 Although the film is narrated in Spanish, the images alone speak volumes.
-And of course, YouTube allows you to activate translated subtitles in the language of your choice.

 All children are born full of qualities and abilities that make them unique and special.
 However, whether due to ignorance or lack of tact and empathy, many children can come to feel that those things that make them unique are a burden they need to get rid of.
 All because of the constant criticism that haunts them for no reason other than ignorance.